Chapter 4. Identity and access management

 Any domains without a domain-specific configuration file will use options in the primary

 For authentication and authorization services, the OpenStack identity model considers the external authentication database to be a separate keystone domain.
-Each federated authentication mechanism is associated with a keystone domain, with support for multiple coexisting domains.
-You can use roles to grant users in external domains access to resources in the cloud; this approach also works in cross-domain multi-tenant deployments.
+Each external authentication mechanism is associated with a keystone domain, with support for multiple coexisting domains.
+You can use roles to grant users in external domains access to resources in the cloud; this approach also works in cross-domain multi-project deployments.
 This approach also has implications for a per-component policy, as not all OpenStack roles can be mapped in policy back to externally authenticated users.
 For example, there is usually additional configuration and consideration required if users in an external authentication database require administrative access similar to that of the

 admin user in the

-Federated Identity provides a way to use existing credentials to access cloud resources such as servers, volumes, and databases, across multiple endpoints provided in multiple authorized clouds using a single set of credentials, without having to provision additional identities or log in multiple times.
+External authentication provides a way to use existing credentials to access cloud resources such as servers, volumes, and databases, across multiple endpoints provided in multiple authorized clouds using a single set of credentials, without having to provision additional identities or log in multiple times.
 The credential is maintained by the user’s Identity Provider.

 The Identity service can store user credentials in an SQL Database, or might use an LDAP-compliant directory server.
 The Identity database might be separate from databases used by other OpenStack services to reduce the risk of a compromise of the stored credentials.

 When you use a username and password to authenticate, Identity does not enforce policies on password strength, expiration, or failed authentication attempts.
 Organizations that desire to enforce stronger password policies should consider using Identity extensions or external authentication services.